kamranahmedse/driver.js/readme.md

   element: '#some-item',        // Query selector string or Node to be highlighted
   stageBackground: '#ffffff',   // This will override the one set in driver
   popover: {                    // There will be no popover if empty or not given
+    className: 'popover-class', // className to wrap this specific step popover in addition to the general className in Driver options
     title: 'Title',             // Title on the popover
     description: 'Description', // Body of the popover
     showButtons: false,         // Do not show control buttons in footer